Artificial sweeteners are a bit of a tricky subject when it comes to the keto diet.

-Intuitively, when an obese person is told they have type-2 diabetes and they need to cut back on sugar, they immediately switch to diet soda as their main beverage of choice.
-(We all know that person who orders the King Size Whopper meal with a Diet Coke.)
+When an obese person is told they have type-2 diabetes, and they need to cut back on sugar, they immediately switch to diet soda.

 And don’t get me wrong, you have to cut calories whenever possible if you’re obese and/or a type-2 diabetic, so diet soda is useful in that way.